grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

     }
     ```

     however, there are two downsides to this.
-First, we now have to add an extra piece information (`Statement_002`) only to satisfy the compiler, because every method needs to have a name anyway -- and there is usually no value a human could derive from a name such as `Statement_002`.
+First, we now have to add an extra piece of information (`Statement_002`) only to satisfy the compiler, because every method needs to have a name anyway -- and there is usually no value a human could derive from a name such as `Statement_002`.
 The second downside is that when the Statement turns false, the test runner shows the following line: `Statement_002: FAILED` -- note that all the information included in the comment is missing from the failure report.
 I consider it much more valuable to receive a report like:

     `notifiesListenersThatServerIsUnavailableWhenCannotConnectToItsMonitoringPort: FAILED`